Lamden/docs/docs/using_the_wallet.md

 6. Open item `History` at the sidebar.

-All transactions related to the selected wallet should be purged.
+All transactions related to the selected account should be purged.

 ## Backup